marci-pires/WikiHadatac/HADatAc-User-Guide:-Static-Metadata-Spreadsheet.md

 - Entity:
 - Characteristic:

+### How Can I See My Hierarchies of Concepts?

+WE SHOULD HAVE AN EXAMPLE HADatAc installation -- not related to any project -- and the links to be included here should be to the metadata browser of the example installation (Henrique, can you do this?)

+(TO BE WRITTEN)

+### How Can I Add A New Concept Under an Existing Subconcept?

 ### What Are the Values that I Should Use in Each Cell of a Row?

 Values should be literals or URIs.
 For example, the second column is always a URI.